cynthialmy/cynthialmy/README.md

 Hello, World! 👋

 I'm Cynthia, also known around the digital universe as ApeCyn.
 I'm a fusion of computer science, structural engineering precision and the creative force behind cityscape artistry.
-Python is my go-to language, and I also love JavaScript and Imba for full-stack development.
+Python is my go-to language, and I also love Swift, JavaScript and Imba for full-stack development.

 I thrive on turning complex data into compelling stories and scalable solutions.